ivanov-ivo/BarberShop/docs/USER_GUIDE.md

 #### For Customers
 - Use modern browser for best experience
 - Ensure stable internet connection
-- Book appointments during off-peak hours
+- Book appointmentDatabaseEntities during off-peak hours
 - Have customer information ready

 #### For Barbers
 - Log out when finished using dashboard
 - Regularly clear browser cache
 - Use desktop browser for management tasks
-- Keep appointment notes concise
+- Keep appointmentDatabaseEntity notes concise

 #### For Administrators
 - Use desktop browser for admin tasks
 - Regularly backup important data
 - Monitor system performance
-- Keep user accounts updated
+- Keep userDatabaseEntity accounts updated

 ## ❓ FAQ

 ### General Questions

-**Q: How do I book an appointment?**
+**Q: How do I book an appointmentDatabaseEntity?**
-A: Visit the homepage, select a barber, fill in your details, choose date/time, and submit the booking form.
+A: Visit the homepage, select a barberDatabaseEntity, fill in your details, choose date/time, and submit the booking form.

-**Q: Can I cancel my appointment?**
+**Q: Can I cancel my appointmentDatabaseEntity?**
-A: Contact the barbershop directly or ask your barber to cancel through their dashboard.
+A: Contact the barbershop directly or ask your barberDatabaseEntity to cancel through their dashboard.

 **Q: What if I'm running late?**
 A: Contact the barbershop as soon as possible to inform them of your delay.

-**Q: Can I reschedule my appointment?**
+**Q: Can I reschedule my appointmentDatabaseEntity?**
-A: Yes, contact the barbershop or ask your barber to reschedule through their dashboard.
+A: Yes, contact the barbershop or ask your barberDatabaseEntity to reschedule through their dashboard.

 ### Barber Questions

-**Q: How do I access my appointments?**
+**Q: How do I access my appointmentDatabaseEntities?**
-A: Log in with your credentials and access your dashboard to view all appointments.
+A: Log in with your credentials and access your dashboard to view all appointmentDatabaseEntities.

 **Q: Can I edit customer information?**
-A: Yes, you can edit appointment details including customer name, phone, and comments.
+A: Yes, you can edit appointmentDatabaseEntity details including customer name, phone, and comments.

-**Q: How do I add notes to appointments?**
+**Q: How do I add notes to appointmentDatabaseEntities?**
-A: Use the comments field when editing appointments to add notes about customer preferences.
+A: Use the comments field when editing appointmentDatabaseEntities to add notes about customer preferences.

-**Q: What if I need to cancel an appointment?**
+**Q: What if I need to cancel an appointmentDatabaseEntity?**
-A: Use the delete function in your dashboard to remove appointments.
+A: Use the delete function in your dashboard to remove appointmentDatabaseEntities.

 ### Administrator Questions

-**Q: How do I add a new barber?**
+**Q: How do I add a new barberDatabaseEntity?**
-A: Use the "Add New Barber" function in the admin panel to create new barber accounts.
+A: Use the "Add New Barber" function in the admin panel to create new barberDatabaseEntity accounts.

-**Q: Can I change barber roles?**
+**Q: Can I change barberDatabaseEntity roles?**
-A: Yes, you can edit barber accounts to change their role from BARBER to ADMIN or vice versa.
+A: Yes, you can edit barberDatabaseEntity accounts to change their role from BARBER to ADMIN or vice versa.

 **Q: How do I manage file uploads?**
 A: Barber photos are automatically managed when you upload them through the admin panel.

-**Q: What if a barber forgets their password?**
+**Q: What if a barberDatabaseEntity forgets their password?**
 A: You can reset their password by editing their account in the admin panel.

 ### Technical Questions